example42/psick/docs/noop_mode.md

 Some basic principles have to be considered in order to design them in the most effective way:

-  - Server side `noop mode` if set to true, overrides any client or ```no_noop``` setting
+  - `Server side` `noop mode` if set to true, overrides any client or ```no_noop``` setting
   - Setting a class ```no_noop``` parameter to true overrides any client setting
   - We can manage via `Hiera` both server and client settings, giving us full flexibility on where to set it, still we should limit as much as possible the places where we configure it, and possibly, to avoid unnecessary confusion, not use, on regular basis, both server and client settings at the same time (exceptions below).
-  - Client settings are effective after the `Puppet run` that sets them.
-Server side settings are immediately effective.
+  - Client settings are effective after the `Puppet run` that sets them. `Server side` settings are immediately effective.

 The following approach is recommended when `noop mode` is used or desired:

   - Set `noop mode` client side on the nodes where we want it (all production nodes or particular critical ones)
-  - Use server side `noop mode` only when deploying big or potentially dangerous code/data changes, keep it undefined in normal conditions
+  - Use server side `noop mode` only when deploying big or potentially dangerous `code`/`data` changes, keep it undefined in normal conditions
   - Have a `CI pipeline` which triggers `Puppet runs` on canary nodes, also in production, enforcing one-shot ```no-noop mode```
   - In the `CI pipeline` trigger `noop Puppet runs` on the other production nodes and verify the result
   - Do not accumulate too many changes on `noop nodes`: run `Puppet` in ```no-noop mode``` on production servers as soon as possible (eventually do that in maintenance windows if you are particularly prudent).